Google App Engine

-Google App Engine (often referred to as GAE or simply App Engine) is a cloud computing platform as a service for developing and hosting web applications in Google-managed data centers.
-Applications are sandboxed and run across multiple servers.
-App Engine offers automatic scaling for web applications—as the number of requests increases for an application, App Engine automatically allocates more resources for the web application to handle the additional demand.
+Google App Engine (also referred to as GAE or App Engine) is a cloud computing platform used as a service for developing and hosting web applications.
+Applications are sandboxed and run across multiple Google-managed servers.
+GAE supports automatic scaling for web applications, allocating more resources to the web application as the amount of requests increases.
+It was released as a preview in April 2008 and launched officially in September 2011.

+Applications written in Go, PHP, Java, Python, Node.js, .NET, and Ruby are supported by the App Engine, and other languages can be supported at an additional cost.
+The free version of the service offers a standard environment with limited resources.
+Fees are charged for additional storage, bandwidth, or instance hours.

+Features

 Google App Engine primarily supports Go, PHP, Java, Python, Node.js, .NET, and Ruby applications, although it can also support other languages via "custom runtimes".
-The service is free up to a certain level of consumed resources and only in standard environment but not in flexible environment.
-Fees are charged for additional storage, bandwidth, or instance hours required by the application.
-It was first released as a preview version in April 2008 and came out of preview in September 2011.

-Supported features/restrictions

-Runtimes and framework

-Google App Engine primarily supports Go, PHP, Java, Python, Node.js, .NET, and Ruby applications, although it can also support other languages via "custom runtimes".

-Python web frameworks that run on Google App Engine include Django, CherryPy, Pyramid, Flask, web2py and webapp2, as well as a custom Google-written webapp framework and several others designed specifically for the platform that emerged since the release.
-Any Python framework that supports the WSGI using the CGI adapter can be used to create an application; the framework can be uploaded with the developed application.
-Third-party libraries written in pure Python may also be uploaded.
+Python web frameworks that run on Google App Engine include Django, CherryPy, Pyramid, Flask, and web2py as well as a Google-written web app framework and several others designed specifically for the platform that was created after the release.
+Any Python framework that supports the WSGI using the CGI adapter can be used to create an application, and the framework can be uploaded with the developed application.
+Third-party libraries written in Python may also be uploaded.

-Google App Engine supports many Java standards and frameworks.
-Core to this is the servlet 2.5 technology using the open-source Jetty Web Server, along with accompanying technologies such as JSP.
-JavaServer Faces operates with some workarounds.
-A newer release of App Engine Standard Java in Beta supports Java8, Servlet 3.1 and Jetty9.